anoop142/hosts/README.md

 # HOSTS
-Blocks ads and other useless content of specific apps.
+Blocks ads and other online useless content of specific Android apps.

-Most of the apps is able to show ads by overcoming the standard adaway adblock , some apps entirely built for offline purposes are now starting to show promotional useless online contents , this hosts file aim to block that , yet this list is very small, but  more addresses  will be added in the future.
+Even with adaway most of the Android apps are able to show ads by using its own ad services.
+Some apps entirely built for offline purposes are now showing useless online contents This hosts file aim to block that , yet this list is very small, but  more addresses  will be added in the future.

 # How to apply?

 Its better to use this via adaway so you can get the latest updates

-Add this link to host sources in adaway https://raw.githubusercontent.com/Anoop1507/hosts/master/hosts
+Add this link to host sources in adaway

+ https://raw.githubusercontent.com/Anoop1507/hosts/master/hosts